Healing Racism Resources

 At Home in Exile: Finding Jesus among My Ancestors & Refugee Neighbors by Dr. Russell Jeung

 At the annual Executive Council retreat, the group selects a book to read over the year, creating a book group.
 This year Canon Stefani suggested At Home in Exile: Finding Jesus among my Ancestors and Refugee Neighbors — a memoir of living in Oakland.
 The group wanted to extend the invitation beyond the Executive Council, to the diocese as a whole.
 The Executive Council will have a conversation with Dr. Jeung about his book at Santiago / St. James, Oakland on March 21.
 There will be expanded discussions that day about community organizing and living in mutuality within neighborhoods.
-Executive Council encourages you to finish the book by the gathering.
-Would you like to read along?
+Executive Council is inviting the diocese to join the conversation — even if you are not able to finish the book by March 21!

 Presiding Bishop Curry Brings Revival to El Camino Real — Article and Video Resource